KHNR

-KHNR (690 kHz) is a commercial AM radio station in Honolulu, Hawaii.
+KHNR (690 AM) is a commercial radio station in Honolulu, Hawaii.
 It is owned by the Salem Media Group and it broadcasts a conservative talk radio format.
-The studios and offices are on North King Street in Honolulu's Kalihi district.
+The radio studios and offices are on North King Street in Honolulu's Kalihi district.

 KHNR is powered at 10,000 watts, using a non-directional antenna.
-The transmitter is on Ahul Street in the Kakaako district of Honolulu, on Māmala Bay.
+The transmitter is on Ahui Street in the Kakaako district of Honolulu, on Māmala Bay.
 Programming is also heard on 250-watt FM translator K232FL at 94.3 MHz.

 Programming

 Most of KHNR's weekday schedule is nationally syndicated shows from the Salem Radio Network including Hugh Hewitt, Mike Gallagher, Charlie Kirk, Dennis Prager, Sebastian Gorka and Brandon Tatum.
 From Westwood One, KHNR also carries Mark Levin.

 Weekends feature shows on money, health, food and travel.
 Syndicated weekend hosts include Rudy Maxa, Eric Metaxas and Jim Daly.
 Most hours begin with an update from Fox News Radio.